-ALXN1840 at 60 mg single dose has been shown to be safe and well-tolerated in healthy male and female subjects in Phase 1 bioavailability Studies WTX101-101 and WTX101-102.
-The 15 to 60 mg/day dose range has also been demonstrated to be efficacious with favorable safety profile in treating patients with WD in the Phase 2 Study WTX101-201 (Weiss, 2017).
+The per-period 15 mg ALXN1840 total dose selected for this study in healthy subjects is within the dose range demonstrated to be safe in healthy subjects and has demonstrated a favorable safety profile and treatment effects in patients with WD.
+Oral doses of 60 mg ALXN1840 in non-coated capsules or EC tablets (30 mg formulation), were tested in previous 3-period crossover bioavailability studies conducted in healthy male and female volunteers (Studies WTX101-101 and WTX101-102), and were considered to have a favorable safety profile and to be well tolerated.
+The 15 to 60 mg/day dose range has also been demonstrated to be efficacious with a favorable safety profile in treating patients with WD in the Phase 2 Study WTX101-201 (Weiss, 2017).